ProtocolONE/ptah-docs/content/docs/marketing.md

 ### Header

-A header is the top section of the web page, thus it's the first thing visitors will see.
+A header is the top section of the web page, thus it's the first thing visitors see.
-The [fixed (sticky) header](/docs/add-section/#header) will constantly display important information on all sections.
+The [fixed (sticky) header](/docs/add-section/#header) persists on all sections.

 {{< hint info >}}
 Tips for this section:

-- Focus your customers on one page avoid navigation (menu) and outgoing links
+- Focus your customers on a single page, avoid navigation, menus and outgoing links
-- The one-liner with your logo and the CTA button
+- A one-liner with your logo and a CTA (Call to Action) button
-- A CTA button should have a clear, concise, and obvious offer (*Buy Now on Steam, View on GOG, Get started, Join to Download* and others).
+- The CTA button should have a clear, concise, and obvious offer (*Buy Now on Steam, View on GOG, Get started, Join to Download* and others).
-- The CTA button should be designed in a contrasting color
+- The CTA button should be designed in a contrasting color, easy to notice
 {{< /hint >}}

 {{< figure src="/images/HEADER.png">}}

 {{< hint >}}
-To add a header to the page, choose from one of the Ptah **Header** sections.
+To add a header to the page, choose from one of Ptah **Header** sections.
 {{< /hint >}}

 TODO image интерфейс с выбранной секцией